 Criteria Points Available

+Exposure Benefits 0-30

+Proximity to sensitive populations

+Proximity to buildings to reduce energy costs

+Proximity to sidewalks to shade well-traveled areas

+Proximity to areas suggested by the CSC (see Exhibit C

+of the RFP)

+Cost-Effectiveness 0-20

-Cost-Effectiveness - \$/ton GHG reduced 0-30
+- \$/ton GHG reduced

-Exposure Benefits 0-25

-Co-benefits 0-25

-Criteria Points Available Species Selection Types of species of trees and plants Environmental benefits of the species selected Consideration of initial size selection for the planting area to ensure the best chance for survival and growth 0-10 Project Readiness - Timeliness of project implementation - Leveraging existing efforts in the community - Availability of external funding 0-10
+Co-Benefits 0-20

+Criteria air pollutant emission reductions

+Water and energy savings

+Species Selection and Tree Canopy 0-10

+Types of species of trees and plants

+Environmental benefits of the species selected

+Consideration of initial size selection for the planting area

+to ensure the best chance for survival and growth

+Project Readiness 0-10

+Timeliness of project implementation

+Leveraging existing efforts in the community

+Availability of external funding

+Community Engagement 0-10

+Community Engagement Plan

+Bilingual services (Spanish preferred)

+- Cultural competency

-During the selection process, the District and the CSC may wish to follow up with some Applicants for clarification purposes only.
+During the selection process, the District and the CSC may wish to follow-up with some Applicants for clarification purposes only.
 No new material will be permitted at this time.
 Additional information provided during the bid review process is limited to clarification by the Applicant of information presented in the proposal upon request by the District and the CSC.